 The power generating buoy is a Point Absorber and as such is defined as a device with small horizontal dimensions in relation to the wavelength of the waves from which it is extracting energy.
 Due to their size, point absorbers are known to survive well in the ocean as they do not fight the waves, but ride them.

 The device is best described as a very large pump where two masses are acting against each other.
 One mass is the buoy itself, including the acceleration tube, and the other is the mass of the water column inside the tube.
 Due to the difference in natural period for these masses – driven by the waves – they want to oscillate out of phase.
 By damping the relative movement – forcing them towards the same phase – energy can be captured by the conversion system.
-There are more or less sophisticated ways to establish this damping, thus improving the energy output.
+There are various sophisticated ways to establish this damping, thus improving the energy output.

 WORKING PRINCIPLE of the WaveEL buoy

 When the buoy is still, the water line inside the tube will be at the same level as the waterline outside the buoy.
 The tube’s lower opening is at such a depth that there is practically no turbulence from surface waves.
-Therefore, the water column in the tube is barely affected by the ocean wave action.
+Therefore, the water column in the tube is barely affected by ocean wave action.

 The buoy/tube unit represents one body of a two-body oscillating system where the other body is the inert water mass present in the acceleration tube.